minond/servies/README.md

-ok, so let's say you saved that to a file named `app`. to start that server, just run `server app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests.
+ok, so let's say you saved that to a file named `app`. to start that server, just run `server app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests. checkout the `sample.sh` file for an example.

 you can also set a `PORT` and/or a `HOST` variable to bind netcat to something other than the default `0.0.0.0:8080`.

-checkout the `sample.sh` file for an example.

 #### installing

-just clone the repo and run `make install` (you may need to sudo that)
+clone the repo and run `make install` (you may need to sudo that)

 #### tests

-start the sample application, by running `./servies sample.sh`, then run `make test` to run automated tests
+start the sample application, by running `./servies sample.sh`, then run `make test`

 #### important